Death toll in Pakistan mosque suicide bombing rises to 15

 However, two officials said on condition of anonymity that the seminary was part of the Afghan Taliban.

-Baluchistan has long been the scene of an insurgency by separatist and nationalist groups, who want a greater share in revenues earned from the local resources.
+Baluchistan has faced an insurgency by separatist and nationalist groups who want a greater share in revenues earned from the local resources.

 Islamist militants, including Islamic State which consists of splinters from local Taliban and sectarian groups, also have a strong presence in the region.

-Writing by Asif Shahzad; Editing by Alexander Smith and Jane Merriman
+Writing by Asif Shahzad; Editing by Alexander Smith and Mike Harrison